visit/galaxy-docs/_includes/basket.md

 ```json
 48869100
 ```

+<aside class="warning">This method is deprecated, please refer to the simplified <a href="#create-basket-for-hybrid-checkout-in-citybreak-online3">hybrid checkout</a> flow instead</aside>

 In Online3 hybrid checkout setups, this locates an existing basket by an Online3 session id.
 Returns the basket id, if found.